Travelers United tells DOT, “Focus on already started airline passenger protection actions.”

 1. Include passenger protection actions in the mission of DOT.

 2. Display consumer rules on posters and videos at airports and on computer-generated boarding passes and flight itineraries.
-These easy airline consumer wins help the public at all airports.
+These easy airline consumer wins are the law according to the FAA Act 2024.

 Airlines already get the use of the money for free as long as they hold the flight credits.
 No justification exists for having pandemic flight credits or any pandemic travel credit expire.
 The money belongs rightfully to the travel consumer.